UniMath/agda-unimath/src/linear-algebra/linear-independence-left-modules-rings.lagda.md

     type-Prop is-linearly-independent-subset-left-module-prop-Ring
 ```

-### Linearly independent subset of a left module over a ring
+### Linearly independent subsets of a left module over a ring

 ```agda
 linearly-independent-subset-left-module-Ring :